 I am a fashion activist and I am committed to using the power of fashion to tackle social, environmental, economic and ethical issues.
 Many people see fashion as ephemeral and frivolous but I see it as a creative, enterprising and a multi-faceted industry that is vital to our economic and personal well-being.

-In 2016, the industry was projected to reach a staggering $2.4 trillion in total value.
-If it were ranked alongside individual countries’ GDP, the global fashion industry would represent the world’s seventh largest economy.
-It is the second biggest worldwide economic activity for intensity of trade , employing over 57 million workers in developing countries with 80% of whom are women.
+In 2018, the industry was projected to reach a staggering $3 trillion in total value.
+If it were ranked alongside individual countries’ GDP, the global fashion industry would represent the world’s fifth largest economy.
+It is the second biggest worldwide economic activity for intensity of trade , employing over 60 million workers in developing countries with 80% of whom are women.

 Although, it is not just the fashion industries economic power which is important, it is also the impact it has on each and every one of us.
 Fashion has the ability to change and shape lives through its personal connection to us all.
 We all have to wear clothes and every piece of clothing we buy represents a personal choice – it is this intrinsically human relationship between us and our fashion, that makes it political.
 Whether you are wearing a knitted pink pussy hat on a march, wearing an item, colour or brand of dress to express your beliefs or using your business to improve working conditions, fashion can and does encompass the political.